tidusia/eslint-config/readme.md

-# Opinionated Eslint + Prettier, React, TypeScript setup
+# Opinionated Eslint config to work with Prettier, React and TypeScript

 ## The problem

-I love high code quality standards.
-But setting up and maintaining configuration takes a long time for each project.
+I love high code quality standards, but setting up and maintaining configuration takes a long time for each project.

 One day, I found [eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos) from Wes Bos.
 I loved the idea : a unique place to share my favorite eslint configuration of the moment.